News & views

-7. Pura Aventura is one of the first travel companies in the UK to certify as a B Corp.
-We're encouraging others to certify and create a trusted network offering certifiably responsible holidays to all corners of the world.
+7. Pura Aventura was one of the UK's first certified B Corp travel companies.
+We never wanted to be a small gang though - we're actively encouraging our competitors to certify and create a trusted network offering certifiably responsible holidays to all corners of the world.

 8. Like Fairtrade, it provides a trusted way for consumers to reward companies doing good.
 Unlike Fairtrade, it measures a company's entire social and environmental performance - not just one product.

 9. Certified B Corps are legally bound to consider the impact of their actions on the environment, their employees, customers and local community, as well as their profit.

 10. Among B Corps' most high profile evangelists are former US President Bill Clinton and Robert Shiller, 2013 Nobel laureate in Economics.

 11. This month, B Corp was described by The Independent newspaper as a way to "spot the brands that have an incredible ethos and are continually striving to do things better – for its team, the planet and the people within it."
 The model has also been praised by Forbes, Fortune, Vogue Business, Condé Nast Traveller and the Harvard Business Review in recent times.

 12. B Corp is taught at over 500 universities, including Harvard and Yale on one side of the pond, and the London School of Economics on this side.

 13. The clever folks at Waitrose, Ocado and Boots have all created special 'B Corp aisles' in their online shops, making it easier to use our wallets as a force for good.

 14. Consumers can check any company's B Impact rating online, just like they would consult a nutritional label prior to purchase.
 Here's ours, if you're interested.